Protecting God’s Children

-The Diocese of Greensburg, and dioceses across the country, has taken numerous actions to protect children from harm by anyone in church ministry.
+The Diocese of Greensburg, and Dioceses across the country, have taken numerous actions to protect children from harm by anyone in church ministry.

 At that time the VIRTUS program, “Protecting God’s Children” was implemented.
 VIRTUS, developed by the National Catholic Risk Retention Group Inc., is required of all clergy, as well as employees and volunteers who have contact with children and young adults.